 Salt Lake Institute of Genealogy (SLIG):

-- "American Genealogy: A Basic Course" (Completed with a grade of A) offered by the
+"American Genealogy: A Basic Course" offered by the

 - ProGen Study Group – a nineteen-month collaborative group study program using Professional Genealogy: A Manual for Researchers, Writers, Editors, Lecturers, and Librarians, edited by Elizabeth Shown Mills.
 In addition to completing the course work, Debbie was the coordinator for the second study group formed.